yusetc/magento2-platform-sh/README.md

 ## Setup

-This repo assumes that your Magento codebase is stored in the `web` directory of this repo, so if that's not ok with you you're going to have to reverse some of this code.
-If, for example, you don't want to put your project into the `web` dir but the `public` dir, you'll need to change the `web.locations` block and sub "public" everywhere it currently says "web".
+This repo assumes that your Magento codebase is stored in the `web` directory of this repo, so if that's not ok with you you're going to have to reverse some of this code, namely the `web.locations` block in app.yaml and the file paths in `Platform.php`, pay attn to anything with the `Platformsh::webRoot` property in it, ie search the file for `$webRoot` and adjust the file paths accordingly.

 I advise you to step through the `Platform.php` file to get a sense of what's what.